Controversial amendments stir debate over Supreme Court justice selection

-TOPEKA, (KSNT) — Kansas’ highest court is under a microscope, as lawmakers consider sweeping changes to how supreme court justices are nominated.
+TOPEKA, Kan.
+(KSNT) — Kansas’ highest court is under a microscope, as lawmakers consider sweeping changes to how Supreme Court justices are nominated.

 Two proposed constitutional amendments, introduced by Senate President Ty Masterson, are moving through the state Legislature.
 In an interview, Masterson said the state needs “a new system.”